Lubrum/Data_Analysis-Technical-Drawing/README.md

 leveneTest(MEDIA_FINAL ~ ANO * PERIODO, all_data_without_frequency_dropout[all_data_without_frequency_dropout$NOME_ATIV_CURRIC == "DESENHO TECNICO I",])

 # Results: H0 rejected in tests for Year and interaction Year*Semester above, the evidence that the variances between groups (years and both) are different is statistically significant.
-We failed to reject HO for Semesters, there is no evidence that the variances between semesters are statistically different.
+I failed to reject HO for Semesters, there is no evidence that the variances between semesters are statistically different.

 # Test III: Distributions between the groups of years and semesters.